p-almeida12/p-almeida12.github.io/_posts/2024-06-14-big-o-notation.md

 <span style="margin-left: 10px;"></span>
 By understanding Big O Notation, you gain insights into how algorithms perform as the size of the input grows.
 This understanding allows you to optimize your code, ensuring that your applications run faster and handle larger datasets more gracefully.
-Whether you're working on a small personal project or a massive enterprise system, choosing the right algorithm can mean the difference between a smooth user experience and a sluggish, unresponsive application.
+When working on a small personal project, Big O notation might not make much difference, but in a massive enterprise system, choosing the right algorithm can mean the difference between a smooth user experience and a sluggish, unresponsive application.